 NEW ATTORNEY TRAINING PROGRAM

 Newly admitted California attorneys must complete the 10-hour online New Attorney Training Program.
-The training must be completed within one year of an attorney’s admission to the bar.
+The training must be completed within one year of an attorney’s admission to the State Bar.
 This training consists of a specific program of instruction created by the State Bar of California.